 - Channel to which a Message will be sent to get the data to use for enrichment.
 Optional. - Lifecycle attribute signaling if this component should be started during Application Context startup.
 Defaults to true.
+Optional. - Id of the underlying bean definition, which is either an EventDrivenConsumer or a PollingConsumer.
 Optional. - Specifies the order for invocation when this endpoint is connected as a subscriber to a channel.
 This is particularly relevant when that channel is using a "failover" dispatching strategy.
 It has no effect when this endpoint itself is a Polling Consumer for a channel with a queue.
 Optional. - Identifies the Message channel where a Message will be sent after it is being processed by this endpoint.
 Optional. - By default the original message's payload will be used as payload that will be send to the request-channel.
 By specifying a SpEL expression as value for the request-payload-expression attribute, a subset of the original payload, a header value or any other resolvable SpEL expression can be used as the basis for the payload, that will be sent to the request-channel.